dsmithhayes/vpc/doc.md

 because the program initializes all the registers to 0 when it starts up.
 Also, the special registers ( `SP` stack pointer, `LR` link register, `PC` program counter) are noted above.

+## trace()

+Tracing through the program, one by one.
+This will load the registers with the appropriate data from the memory, incrementing accordingly.

+## fetch()

+Fetching happens when the data is actually requested for the specific register.